muziejus/transverse/index.md

 --> Massey, _For Space_, 71.
 Italics in original.

-Note: For Massey, space is endlessly generative by its very nature, and the talks over the past two days have reaffirmed that from multiple vantage points.
+Note: For Massey, space is endlessly generative by its very nature, and the talks here have reaffirmed this insight from multiple vantage points.
 So while, like in Eulerian Königsberg, a map can become so specifically aligned with a task as to become useless, in Barnes’s Paris and Pynchon’s Bay Area, the map also provides a place for us to put these